 Give yourself time and permission to feel however you’re feeling right now.

-You might be delighted, or nervous, or both at once.
+You might be delighted, nervous, or both at once.

 Mixed feelings are normal, even if you’ve been TTC for a long time.

 Physically, though, there are definitely some things to get started on if you can (here’s a handy list of things to do when you find out you’re pregnant).